-The way you walk and run can have a sizeable impact on your hip health.
+The way you walk or run can have a sizeable impact on your hip health.
 Any abnormalities in your gait could lead to an increased risk of developing hip bursitis.
-Analyze your gait while running, and watch for signs of over striding or scissoring.
+Analyze your gait while running and watch for signs of over striding or scissoring.
 You may need to check with a professional to take corrective action in fixing your gait.

 Use a Foam Roller.

 Sometimes overly tight and stiff muscles can cause hip pain.
 Getting rid of that tightness is easy with a foam roller.
 If you’re new to foam rolling, check out our video below for a demonstration on how to roll your quads.